 Learn how variations in practice and systems are influenced by social and economic factors

 Study the influence of economic integration on changing systems of employment and industrial relations.

 CIPD Course recognition

-You will join CIPD as a student member and on passing all of the modules of the Master's degree (including the dissertation) and the CIPD components, your CIPD membership will be automatically updated to Associate Member.
+You join CIPD as a student member and when you have passed all course units (including the dissertation) and the CIPD components, your CIPD membership will be automatically updated to Associate Member.
 Once you have applied your knowledge in the workplace, you can apply for Chartered membership.

 Course units details